jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 * `tokyo/weather/report`
 * `$aws/things/edukit/shadow/update`

-A topic can look like any text.
 The MQTT protocol defines topic partitions as separated by the forward slash '/' character.
 This is a foundational concept in designing topic architecture for an IoT solution.
 This module will help you implement topics to follow best practices.
 For more information, see [Designing MQTT Topics for AWS IoT Core](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/designing-mqtt-topics-aws-iot-core.html).

 In your smart thermostat solution, you use a feature of AWS IoT Core called device shadows.
 Simply put, a device shadow is a JSON document used to store and retrieve current state information for a device.
 You can store key-value pairs in a JSON document, publish the document on a special topic, and AWS IoT Core stores the document in the cloud.
 It's a useful way to keep the latest device state changes in the cloud so that other systems can receive updates in real time.
 It's also useful for other systems to send desired commands back to your device because AWS IoT Core keeps your device in sync with any new desired commands stored in the device shadow.